TeachMe-Project/.github/profile/README.md

     └── README.md

-## Installation and Setup Instructions
+## Desktop Application Installation and Setup Instructions

 Clone down this repository.
 You will need node and npm installed globally on your machine.